-Pursuant to our current dividend policy, we plan to pay a quarterly cash dividend to stockholders in an amount equal to an annualized payment of at least 50% of adjusted funds from operations (as defined by us) less maintenance capital expenditures, or 100% of REIT taxable income, whichever is greater.
+Pursuant to our current dividend policy, we plan to continue to pay a quarterly cash dividend to stockholders in an amount equal to an annualized payment of at least 50% of adjusted funds from operations (as defined by us) less maintenance capital expenditures, or 100% of REIT taxable income, whichever is greater.
+During 2016, the Company's board of directors declared quarterly dividends totaling \$3.00 per share of common stock, or an aggregate of \$153.0 million in cash.
 During 2015, the Company's board of directors declared quarterly dividends totaling \$2.70 per share of common stock, or an aggregate of \$138.4 million in cash.
 During 2014, the Company's board of directors declared quarterly dividends totaling \$2.20 per share of common stock, or an aggregate of \$112.0 million in cash.
-During 2013, the Company's board of directors declared quarterly dividends totaling \$2.00 per share of common stock, or an aggregate of \$101.7 million in cash.
 The declaration, timing and amount of dividends will be determined by future action of our board of directors.
 Our dividend policy may be altered at any time by our board of directors.

 On August 20, 2015, we announced that our board of directors authorized a share repurchase program for up to \$100.0 million of our common stock using cash on hand and borrowings under our revolving credit line.
-The repurchases are intended to be implemented through open market transactions on U.S. exchanges or in privately negotiated transactions, in accordance with applicable securities laws, with any market purchases to be made during open trading window periods or pursuant to any applicable SEC Rule 10b5-1 trading plans.
-The authorization extends until December 31, 2016.
-The timing, prices, and sizes of repurchases will depend upon prevailing market prices, general economic and market conditions and other considerations.
-The repurchase program does not obligate us to acquire any particular amount of stock.
-We did not make any repurchases under this authorization during 2015.
+The repurchases were implemented through open market transactions on U.S. exchanges or in privately negotiated transactions, in accordance with applicable securities laws, with any market purchases made during open trading window periods or pursuant to any applicable SEC Rule 10b5-1 trading plans.
+The authorization expired December 31, 2016.
+During the three months ended March 31, 2016, the Company repurchased 0.5 million shares of its common stock for an aggregate purchase price of \$24.8 million, which the Company funded using cash on hand and borrowings under its revolving credit facility.
+The repurchased stock, which represents the entirety of shares that were repurchased under the authorization, was cancelled by the Company.